primalnow/primalname.github.io/_posts/2017-03-04-global-peace-and-war-for-religion.md

 ---
 layout: post
-title: Global peace and Religion for War
+title:  "Global Peace and War for Religion"
-tags: Peace, Harmony, Religin, War, Islam, Christianity, Judaism, Jews, Muslims, Christians, Love, Taoism, Buddhism, Stoicism, Buddha, Lao Tzu, Muhammad, Jesus, Moses, Torah, Bible, Quran
+date:   2017-03-04 18:03:54 +0500
-categories: faith
+categories: Faith
----

-Excerpt:
-Millions of people continue to be killed, in the name of religion.
+fq_excerpt: Millions of people continue to be killed, in the name of religion.
 No religion, or philosophy, endorses such atrocities.
 We need to re-evaluate the situation.
+---

-Summary:
+## Summary: ##
 1. All religions, and philosophies, want to enable people to be happy.
 2. People have been killing each other for their beliefs.
 3. No religion allows violence against any form of life.